bonjour24/stringReducer/README.md

+# Invictus Assignment #

-Algorithm Used:
+## Algorithm Used:##
     -Algorithm used is 'Run Length Encoding'
     -In this algo, the string is scanned for consecutive duplicates such     that if more than one repition of a character is observed, it is   replaced by its frequency and thus reducing the total length of the   string.

-Components of the code
+## Components of the code:##
-    -Components are loaded through main App.js file -Components made:
+    -Components are loaded through main App.js file
+    -Components made:
         -StringReducer: used to perform the encoding for given input
-        -Decoder: used to perform decoding for given input -Utility functions are exported from util.js file
+        -Decoder: used to perform decoding for given input
+    -Utility functions are exported from util.js file

-Libraries used
+## Libraries used: ##
-    -No third party library is used to perform any functionality -The application is made using react.js, Node.js and database is not used, as suggested
+    -No third party library is used to perform any functionality
+    -The application is made using react.js, Node.js and database is not  used, as suggested

-Test Cases and Images:
+## Test Cases and Images:##
     Data:heyy
 ![Screenshot (117)](https://user-images.githubusercontent.com/51700725/117580356-382f8500-b115-11eb-9d57-d88000f875ca.png)
     Data:hey3